leethomason/alteraorbis/README.txt

-﻿This is a very early alpha test for the game Altera.
+﻿This is an alpha test for the game Altera.

 More at: grinninglizard.com/altera

-The "Denizen" release adds basic city building.
+The "Food" release adds fruit growth, eating, and elixir distillation.

 How to Play